The tax year 2017/18 ended at midnight 5th April 2018.

-We’ll apply to HMRC for a 25% top-up on the amount you contributed to your LISA before April 6th 2018.
-If you want to contribute the £4,000 maximum for the tax year, you need to do so before midnight on 5th April.
+We’ll apply to HMRC for a 25% top-up on the amount you contributed to your LISA before 6th April 2018.

-Your bonus will be paid directly into your LISA account.
+Your bonus will be paid directly into your Lifetime ISA account.
 We’ll then invest the new funds automatically in line with your selected risk level on your Lifetime ISA pot.
 This will happen within two working days of the bonus arriving.

 No. Lifetime ISAs are tax-free savings accounts, which means you will not have to pay any capital gains tax, dividend tax or income tax on the money inside them - including the 25% government bonus.

 If you want to make a payment to your Lifetime ISA in the new tax year, just click the green “Pay in” button on your pot.
 You can pay-in using the debit card stored on your account or by adding a new debit card.

 If you’ve set up auto-fill, it’s important that you review your ISA settings before the end of the tax year.
 For those customers with a Lifetime ISA we would recommend that you turn off auto-fill and manage the initial ISA subscriptions manually in the new tax year.
 This way you can make sure new funds you pay in, or non-ISA wrapped funds already in your account are ISA wrapped correctly.